awsdocs/aws-parallelcluster-user-guide/doc_source/custom-ami-v3.md

 Whether you choose the `pcluster` image commands or the manual method to create your custom image, we recommend that you perform preliminary validation tests and include provisions for monitoring the status of image creation\.

-To build a custom AMI using `pcluster`, you create a [build image configuration file](image-builder-configuration-file-v3.md) with a `Build` and `Image` section that [EC2 Image Builder](https://docs.aws.amazon.com/imagebuilder/latest/userguide/what-is-image-builder.html) uses to build your custom image\.
-The `Build` section specifies what Image Builder needs to build the image, including the `ParentImage` \(base image\), and `Components`\.
+To build a custom AMI using `pcluster`, you create a [build image configuration file](image-builder-configuration-file-v3.md) with a [`Build`](Build-v3.md) and [`Image`](Image-v3.md#Image-v3.properties) section that [EC2 Image Builder](https://docs.aws.amazon.com/imagebuilder/latest/userguide/what-is-image-builder.html) uses to build your custom image\.
+The `Build` section specifies what Image Builder needs to build the image, including the [`ParentImage`](Build-v3.md#yaml-build-image-Build-ParentImage) \(base image\), and [`Components`](Build-v3.md#Build-v3-Components)\.
 An [Image Builder component](https://docs.aws.amazon.com/imagebuilder/latest/userguide/toe-component-manager.html) defines a sequence of steps required to customize an instance prior to image creation or to test an instance that was launched by the created image\.
 For AWS ParallelCluster component examples, see [Custom AMIs](https://catalog.prod.workshops.aws/workshops/e2f40d13-8082-4718-909b-6cdc3155ae41/examples/custom-ami)\.
 The `Image` section specifies the image properties\.

-When called from `pcluster build\-image` to create a custom image, Image Builder uses the build image configuration with the AWS ParallelCluster cookbook to bootstrap AWS ParallelCluster on your `ParentImage`\.
+When called from pcluster [`build-image`](pcluster.build-image-v3.md) to create a custom image, Image Builder uses the build image configuration with the AWS ParallelCluster cookbook to bootstrap AWS ParallelCluster on your [`ParentImage`](Build-v3.md#yaml-build-image-Build-ParentImage)\.
 It downloads components, runs build and validate phases, creates the AMI, launches an instance from the AMI, and runs tests\.
 When the process completes, it produces a new image or a stop message\.

 ### Perform custom component validation tests<a name="custom-ami-validation-v3"></a>